-The other day I was cleaning out my closet, and as I sifted through the trouser pants, button down shirts, and heels, I realized that I no longer needed these items.
-As a work-at-home woman I have the luxury of a casual and comfy dress code.
+The other day I was cleaning out my closet, and as I sifted through the trouser pants, button-down shirts, and heels, I realized that I no longer needed these items.
+As a work-at-home woman, I have the luxury of a casual and comfy dress code.

-On the other hand, as work-at-home women we’re busy – REAL BUSY.
+On the other hand, as work-at-home women, we’re busy – REAL BUSY.
 We have the cooking, the cleaning, the taking care of the children and pets, and did I mention running a business?
 So we don’t want to waste precious time on deciding what to wear, not to mention ironing and making extra trips to the dry cleaner.

-As a work-at-home woman you need to get into a “fashion routine” where you have your classic go-to pieces that can be dressed up or dressed down.
+As a work-at-home woman, you need to get into a “fashion routine” where you have your classic go-to pieces that can be dressed up or dressed down.
 Pieces that will match and complement your other clothes.
-To achieve this, versatility and function will be key to your “fashion routine”.
+To achieve this, versatility and function will be key to your “fashion routine.”

 Here’s how I create a functional, yet fashionable routine for myself.

-I do love how heels look, but they’re just not practical for running after a four-year-old.
-Now my life is all about flats, from my flip flops and boots to my ballet flats.
-My go-to flip flops are my Reefs – so comfy, I have them in black, brown, and pink.
-My next go to shoes are my ballet flats, I have numerous pairs in beige and black and I recently received a pair from Johnston & Murphy – they are so soft and comfortable, it’s like wearing moccasins.
+My next go to shoes are my ballet flats, I have numerous pairs in beige and black, and I recently received a pair from Johnston & Murphy – they are so soft and comfortable, it’s like wearing moccasins.
+I also love Suavs, which is a local company that sells the best slip-on tennis shoes!

 Need some fashion ideas and inspiration?
-Nicole over at Mom Trends, does a weekly post called, “What I Wore Wednesday”.
+Nicole over at Mom Trends, does a weekly post called, “What I Wore Wednesday.”
 Here it shows you what she wore and where to buy the pieces.
 Nicole, having worked at Ralph Lauren and being a work-at-home woman herself – knows how to combine fashion along with functionality.

 This page includes affiliate links.
 Please be aware that we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 Please see our disclosure policy for further information.